 The main selling point of The Clubhouse is its private roof terrace, which boasts panoramic views of the city.
 Located on the 7th and 8th floors of One Angel Court, it attracts business types, with meeting rooms, flexible meeting areas and hot desks available.
 From £1200pa.

 Imagine taking a break from work to pop downstairs to hear a talk from Hilary Clinton or Serena Williams.
-That’s the kind of thing you can expect from The Wing, the American members club and co-working space set to open its first London site this Autumn.
-The brand is built around women’s empowerment, and the London outpost is due to feature a portrait room honouring inspiring British women throughout history.
-It’s being housed in a five-story townhouse, complete with a tea room and multiple terraces, and if its American branches are anything to go by the interiors will be very trendy – think lots of powder pink, huge windows and custom-made furniture.
-Prices haven’t yet been announced, but clubs in New York cost $215 per month, or $2,350 a year.
+That’s the kind of thing you can expect from The Wing, the American members club and co-working space.
+The brand is built around women’s empowerment, and the London outpost features a portrait room honouring inspiring British women throughout history.
+It’s been housed in a five-story townhouse, complete with a tea room and multiple terraces, and like its American branches, the interiors are trendy – think lots of powder pink, huge windows and custom-made furniture.
+Apply for membership via witches.the-wing.com

 Huckletree have locations in Shoreditch, White City and Clerkenwell, all with a quirky, friendly vibe – founder Gabriela Hersham’s vision was to create ‘a place where the best tech businesses work alongside each other, sharing knowledge and ideas.’
 Members benefit from wellness perks like free yoga, running clubs and in-house massages, as well as meditation yurts, urban gardens and relaxing breakout areas.
 The White City location is ideal for parents: there’s a Kids Studio so members can bring their young children to work, and the Power Parents package offers subsidised membership alongside a programme of events to assist in building a business.
 From £175pm.